-Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty will continue to provide support relating to the research writing process and APA format.
-Further, we will continue to share sample papers and online resources to support student learning.
+Although 100% of candidates met target in AY 2017-2018 and AY 2018-2019, program faculty have reviewed the evidence to review student learning and based on the analysis of the results in 2019-2020, faculty will provide support relating to the research writing process and APA format.
+Further, we will share sample papers and online resources to support student learning.
 This effort to engage in program improvement will strengthen candidates' ability to complete their papers in a timely fashion.

-Comprehensive Summary of Key Evidence of Improvements Based on Analysis of Results:
+Comprehensive Summary of Key Evidence of Improvements Based on Analysis of Results.